aarav2you/nyu-abu-dhabi-pose-estimation/README.md

-> Guide for pose estimation for NYU Abhu Dhabi 2024
+> Guide for pose estimation for NYU Abhu Dhabi 2024 with Dr. Moore

 # Live webcam pose estimation

 >This will use your webcam to perform single person pose estimation at real time.
 Follow the steps given below for your operating system:

-## Windows 10/11 CHANGE THIS
+## Windows 10/11
 1. Click [here](https://desktop.docker.com/win/main/amd64/Docker%20Desktop%20Installer.exe) to download `Docker Desktop` into your ***Downloads*** folder
 1. Press <kbd>Win</kbd>+<kbd>R</kbd>
 1. Type `powershell` and press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>Enter</kbd>